-During the development of the NHS the medical profession has understandably striven to protect its close relationship with the public.
+During the development of the NHS the medical profession has understandablystriven to protect its close relationship with the public.
 However, as a direct result of this it may be argued that many of Britain's doctors have in general failed to take into account a number of trends influencing the desirability of certain of their attitudes.
-For example, the increasingly firm scientific basis to many of the therapies employed in modern practice coupled with changes in the nature of the social order may have reduced the need of patients, particularly younger ones, to see their doctor as a source of moral and social guidance as well as the provider of skilled medical attention.
+For example, the increasingly firm scientific basis to many of the therapies employed in modern practice coupled with

+I Other considerations relating to local government control of the NHS include the need for centrally planned and uniformly implemented national policies and the acceptability to central government of divesting itself of much of its direct power over the NHS. changes in the nature of the social order may have reduced the need of patients, particularly younger ones, to see their doctor as a source of moral and social guidance as well as the provider of skilled medical attention.
 And the proliferating medical and allied technologies of recent years combined with the development of other professional disciplines within the broad field of health and social care have increased the need for doctors to recognise the limits of their particular professional skills.
 The efficient working of the health service now depends on successful teamwork between professional and occupational groups rather than on the leadership of the medical profession.
 If this is not recognised then the full potential contribution of groups such as nurses, physiotherapists, pharmacists or administrators may not be realised within the reorganised NHS.